 X2goclient as Raspberry Pi software zeroclient!

+A new raspberry pi is approximately 1/3 the cost of a new network attached zero client.
 Raspberry Pi could be configured to initiate an x2goclient session immediately, much like a hardware zero client, with the difference that the x2go client provides the login screen instead of the server.
-A new raspberry pi is cheaper than a new zeroclient, but used zero clients are cheaper still, and very available.

 You will want to install the perl script, wakeonlan, so that you can wake up the desktop server from any of the Pi zero clients.
 I have edited my version so that the desired server MAC address is in the script instead of needed on the command line or in a separate file.

 While x2goclient is trivial to install on a Raspberry Pi with a desktop environment, for a single purpose network attached zero client, it is not required to have a windows manager and desktop environment so you could use the Raspberry Pi OS (32-bit) Lite image at 432 MB (compared to the desktop version at 1128 MB).